ggleblanc2/bowling-scoreboard/README.md

 `BowlingScore` is a plain Java getter/setter class that calculates the score of one game for one bowler.
 Even though I'd written this class to animate the professor's Swing GUI, I had difficulty coding this class.
 I finally had to write a tester application just so I could code and test this class without using the GUI I developed.

 Here's what I wound up doing.
 I created a marks `String` for each bowler.
-This made the GUI much easier to draw.
 Here's an example marks `String` fram my tester application.

     X 8/72X X 81X X X XX4

-The `String` is made up of 20 or 21 characters.
+The `String` consists of up to 20 or 21 characters.
 Each character represents a throw.
+The spaces following strikes represent throws not taken.
+This makes the String easier to parse and made the GUI easier to draw.
+The `String` is built up during the game, character by character, so the `BowlingScore` class has to be able to process a partial marks `String`.

 The first thing I did was parse the marks `String` into frames.
 Here's what the result looks like, printed.